Still Within the Sound of My Voice (song)

 "Still Within the Sound of My Voice" is a song written by Jimmy Webb and recorded by American country music artist Glen Campbell.
 It was released in September 1987 as the second single and title track from the album Still Within the Sound of My Voice.
-The song reached number 5 on the Billboard Hot Country Singles & Tracks chart.
+The song reached number 5 on Billboard Hot Country Singles & Tracks.
 Linda Ronstadt covered the song on her 1989 album Cry Like a Rainstorm, Howl Like the Wind.